 You can also check out these tips for dealing with stress as you quit.

-Here are some ways to manage cravings:
+Here are some ways to manage cravings and withdrawal:

 - Keep your hands busy — try brushing your teeth, washing your hands, sorting the mail, or doing the dishes

 - Have healthy snacks ready — like baby carrots, apples, or whole-grain crackers